leobauza/browncoat/README.md

 ## About

-Browncoat is a front-end styleguide documentation framework (FSDF).
-Browncoat self documents and serves up examples of itself using [browsersync's](https://www.browsersync.io/) built-in static server.
+Browncoat is a front-end styleguide documentation framework (FSDF) and prototype tool.
+The application `npm run gulp` and documentation `npm run docs` are served up using [browsersync's](https://www.browsersync.io/) built-in static server.

 ## Install